Allen, St. Louis Blues blank Ottawa Senators 6-0

+OTTAWA, Ontario (AP) -- St. Louis coach Mike Yeo put Jake Allen in goal, and it worked out quite well for the Blues.

-OTTAWA, Ontario (AP) -- Jake Allen made 30 saves, Vladimir Tarasenko scored twice and the St. Louis Blues beat the Ottawa Senators 6-0 on Tuesday night.
+Allen made 30 saves, Vladimir Tarasenko scored twice and St. Louis beat the Ottawa Senators 6-0 on Tuesday night.

-Magnus Paajarvi, Patrik Berglund, Alex Steen and Ivan Barbashev also scored for the Blues (27-22-5).
-It was Allen's second shutout of the season.
+Magnus Paajarvi, Patrik Berglund, Alexander Steen and Ivan Barbashev also scored for the Blues (27-22-5), who have won three of four.
+Paul Stastny and David Perron added two assists apiece.

+St. Louis shut out Philadelphia 2-0 on Monday night behind Carter Hutton's 26 saves, but Yeo opted for Allen against the Senators and he responded with his second shutout of the season.

+''What I've done in the past, what the organization has done in the past, is after a shutout you come back with that same goaltender, but given the way that Jake has played lately we had confidence in him coming into this game,'' Yeo said. ''We knew it was going to be a good test and he would be tested and he was outstanding.''

 Ottawa goaltender Andrew Hammond had 24 saves in his first start since Dec.
 18. He had been sidelined by a high ankle sprain.